Home | Workshops & Consulting | Poster Store | "Must Read" Bookshelf | Social Justice Store | Tell a Friend | Email Us

 (So if one of my identifiers was "Christian," and I thought a stereotype was that all Christians are radical right Republicans, my sentence would be:

-I am a Christian, but I am NOT a radical right Republican.
+I am a Christian, but I am NOT a radical rightwing Republican.

 [ Return to the Awareness Activities Page ]